Vimeo Inc. (VMEO)'s latest performance is not what we had anticipated

 Sponsored

-While this was happening, its average annual earnings per share was recorded -3.90%.
+Company’s average yearly earnings per share was noted -3.90% at the time writing.
 With a float of $149.46 million, this company’s outstanding shares have now reached $161.46 million.

 Let’s look at the performance matrix of the company that is accounted for 1219 employees.
 In terms of profitability, gross margin is +72.09, operating margin of -15.58, and the pretax margin is -13.26.